 London has some of the most famous tourist attractions in the world, and several of them are included on this pass.
 While the London Pass includes more attractions, most of the same sites can be found on the London Explorer Pass.
 This includes Westminster Abbey, Hampton Court Palace, and St. Paul’s Cathedral.

 Personally, I love the convenience of having a sightseeing pass with me when I travel.
 I don’t have to find, purchase, and organize tickets when I’m planning the trip.
 Better yet, there is no waiting in long ticket lines at each attraction.
 Plus, I have the ability to change my sightseeing plans while I’m there.
 All I have to do is bring my sightseeing pass to an included attraction, present it at the gate, and I’m good to go.
 I love them!

 5. Hop-On Hop-Off (HOHO) Bus Tour

-London is huge city, and one of the most iconic ways to explore it is on a bus tour.
+London is a huge city, and one of the most iconic ways to explore it is on a bus tour.
 It’s also a great way to get your bearings in the city.
-The one-day HOHO bus tour offers nine routes and more than 50 stops for you to get on and off.
+The one-day HOHO bus tour offers two different companies (Big Bus or Golden Tours) and dozens of stops for you to get on and off.
 You’ll drive by famous London landmarks such as Buckingham Palace, the London Eye, Trafalgar Square, Tower Bridge, and more.
-In addition to a live English guide, you can enjoy audio commentary in seven different languages while you ride.
+Audio commentary is available in five different languages while you ride.